ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 1. A function that performs the required transformation on a single list item, and
 1. A list of items to be transformed

-Map then works its way down the list, passing every element in turn to the function and storing the results in a new list.
+The MapReduce framework then works its way down the list, passing every element in turn to your Map function and storing the results in a new list.

-To describe this in Haskell, the type of the map function would be written like this:
+The datatypes used by the map function would be written like this in Haskell:

 ```haskell
 map :: (a -> b) -> [a] -> [b]